 What do you do when you have extra watermelon?
 Make watermelon juice, or better yet, watermelon mimosas!
+They are a fun twist on classic orange mimosas.
 These refreshing brunch (or any time) cocktails are supremely simple, but I couldn’t keep the idea to myself.
 We can’t let good watermelon go to waste.

 Here’s the trick with watermelon mimosas: they’re only as good as your watermelon.
 I recently bought a mini watermelon that was pale pink and kind of sour on the inside, and that watermelon would have made lousy watermelon mimosas.

 I used a pretty standard store-bought watermelon to make these, but I’m still day dreaming about the sugar baby watermelon I bought at a farmers’ market four years ago when I made that first batch of watermelon juice.
 Picking out all the seeds wasn’t my favorite activity, but it was worth it.